Some Lagrangian quiver Grassmannians for the equioriented cycle: Torus action

-On the level of juggling patterns, we say that $\J$ and $\J'$, are connected by a \emph{mutation} $\mu \colon \J' \longrightarrow \J$ if $\J' \ge \J$ and $p_{\J'}$ and $p_\J$ are the closure points of a 1-dimensional $T$-orbit.
 To any $(k,N)$-juggling pattern $\J$ is associated a successor-closed subquiver of $Q(U_{[N]},SB)$ whose vertex set is $\{e^{(i)}_j \, \vert \, i \in \Z_N, j \in J_i\}$.
 It has exactly $k$ vertices for each $i \in \Z_N$, and vice versa, to any such subquiver one can associate a juggling pattern.
 Mutations then correspond to cutting the tail of a segment in the subquiver and gluing it at the tail end of a lower segment, i.e. removing the elements

 and replacing them with